 Recommended by Shandos from Travelnuity: Dog-Friendly Travel

-While New York City likely doesn’t spring to mind when you think about the most dog friendly cities to visit, it’s a surprisingly dog friendly destination.
+While New York City likely doesn’t spring to mind when you think about the most dog friendly cities to visit, it’s surprisingly welcoming to dogs.

-With so many dog-owning locals, there’s plenty of demand for dog friendly places in NYC, from cafes to parks.
+With so many dog residents, there’s plenty of demand for dog friendly places in NYC, from cafes to parks.
 Plus, there’s a certain willingness to creatively bend the rules (refer to photos of dogs in bags on the subway).

-During your NYC visit, take advantage of the dog-friendly expanse of Central Park.
-Leashed dogs are welcome in most areas of the park all day long, plus off-leash in selected areas before 9am and after 9pm.
+As you check things off your NYC bucket list, take advantage of the dog-friendly expanse of Central Park.
+Your (leashed) city dog is welcome in most areas of the park all day long, plus off-leash in selected areas before 9am and after 9pm.

 For another classic touristy experience, hop on the Staten Island ferry and cruise by the Statue of Liberty.
-Dogs are welcome on the free ferry as long as they’re in a carrier bag or wearing a muzzle.
-Many of the paid NYC cruises are also dog-friendly.
+Dogs are welcome on the (FREE!) ferry as long as they’re in a carrier bag or wearing a muzzle.
+Many paid NYC cruises are also dog-friendly.

 Depending on your budget, choose from some of the fanciest dog friendly NYC hotels that welcome pups alongside human guests (such as the Peninsula Hotel on Fifth Avenue), or find pet-friendly vacation rentals on Airbnb.